t-kuni/serverless-vue-ogp-renderer/readme.md

 # Serverless Vue OGP Renderer

 This program is to rendering OGP image by headless chromium.
 You can design OGP image by Vue component.
-This program uses [Serverless framework] (https://www.serverless.com/), so it works over AWS Lambda, Rendering is triggered by POST request.
+This program uses [Serverless framework](https://www.serverless.com/), so it works over AWS Lambda, Rendering is triggered by POST request.

 ## Quick start